University of Illinois Chicago

 Map of CTA lines in the loop.

 UIC’s location allows easy access to campus via public transportation.
 Both CTA buses and the CTA trains (the “L”) run through and around campus.
 Seven CTA bus routes run through the campus (see routes as a layer on our campus map).
-The Blue Line train (UIC-Halsted, Racine and Illinois Medical District stops) and the Pink Line train (Polk stop), connect the campus with downtown, O’Hare International Airport, northwest and west side neighborhoods of Chicago, and the western suburbs of Oak Park, Forest Park and Cicero.
+The Blue Line train (UIC-Halsted, Racine and Illinois Medical District stops) and the Pink Line train (Polk stop), connect the campus with downtown, O’Hare International Airport, Northwest Side and West Side neighborhoods of Chicago, and the western suburbs of Oak Park, Forest Park and Cicero.

-Pace Suburban Bus operates an express route (Route 755 Plainfield – IMD Express) between Plainfield, Bolingbrook and the UIC campus and Illinois Medical District during weekday rush hours.
+Pace Suburban Bus operates an express route (Route 755 Plainfield – IMD – West Loop Express) between Plainfield, Bolingbrook, the UIC campus, Illinois Medical District and Union Station during weekday rush hours.

 The UIC campus is also two blocks west of the Greyhound Bus terminal.

-Detailed travel information is available from the Regional Transportation Authority’s Travel Information Center or 312-836-7000.
+Detailed travel information is available from the Regional Transportation Authority’s website or 312-836-7000.

 Driving directions

-West side of campus (Hospital & Health Sciences Complex)
+West side of campus (Hospital and Health Sciences Complex)

 Starting point Directions